e-gineering/gitflow-helper-maven-plugin/README.md

 The `enforce-versions` goal asserts these semantics when it can resolve the `gitBranchExpression`.

 The goal accomplishes this by checking the Maven pom.xml version value, and asserting the -SNAPSHOT status, as well as matching the current branch name against regular expressions, extracting version numbers from the branch names where applicable.
-If a regex specifies a subgroup 1, the content of that subgroup is asserted to equal the version defined in the pom.xml.
+If a regex specifies subgroups, the content of the last subgroup is asserted to equal the version defined in the pom.xml.

 The following properties change the behavior of this goal: